Baker City, Oregon: Transportation

 Interstate 84 (I-84) runs along the eastern edge of Baker City, while U.S. Route 30 passes through its downtown.
 Oregon Route 7 runs between I-84 in Baker City and Sumpter and Austin to the west.
 Oregon Route 86 heads north and east past the National Historic Oregon Trail Interpretive Center and on to the cities of Richland and Halfway.

 The city owns and operates the 398 acre Baker City Municipal Airport, located about 3 mi north of downtown in rural Baker County.
 Northeast Oregon Public Transit provides hourly trolley service around Baker City, as well as twice daily bus service to La Grande, on weekdays.

 Baker City is served by the Union Pacific Railroad (UP), originally the Oregon Railway and Navigation Company (OR&N).
 In 1887, the UP acquired a long-term lease on the OR&N, which connected to existing UP track and the Oregon Short Line at Huntington.
 The UP provides freight service but not passenger service to Baker City.
 Between 1977 and 1997 the city was a regular stop along the former route of Amtrak's Pioneer between Chicago, Salt Lake City, Boise, Portland, and Seattle.

+A bus service connecting between Boise, Idaho and Portland, Oregon with a stop in Baker City was discontinued by Greyhound Lines in January 2025, however the daily bus service with the same stops was restored with a Federal Transit Administration grant in December 2025 through another private contractor.